-Just over an hour drive from that King City parking lot where I was listening to the radio in Spanish, and on the western edge of the continental territory colonized by the United States, sits the headquarters of the world’s most valuable companies: Google, Facebook, Tesla, Apple—the heart of the global information economy.
-Even though the bubble of the California Gold Rush has long since burst (a process that seems to repeat itself every few decades), it has turned into a region with one of the largest concentrations of wealth in the world.
-If mass media was born amongst the colonization project of Euro-American imperialism, the dehumanization of non-European peoples, and the consolidation of racial capitalism, then today’s information economy is also built upon that same infrastructure.
+Just over an hour drive from that King City parking lot where I was listening to the radio in Spanish, sits the headquarters of the world’s most valuable companies: Google, Facebook, Tesla, Apple—the heart of the global information economy.
+Even though the bubble of the California Gold Rush (the culminating event in the United States’ western continental march) has long since burst, this region can boast one of the largest concentrations of wealth in the world.
+That wealth is buttressed by Hollywood, a few hours south, the icon of a global mass media industry that has helped consolidate the US’s racial hierarchies and imperial logics.
+Back up north, today’s information economy is built upon those same social and economic infrastructures.

 On the wild frontiers of the early internet, online communities emerged that would freely exchange infinitely replicable digital material.
 In what many thought was a new reality of a post-scarce digitally permanent world, the reign of the regime of copyright briefly found itself in crisis.
 Music was the most fertile ground from which to declare one’s liberation, but it wasn’t the only one.
 And while interaction with the old guard of racial capitalism allowed a tradition of gatekeeping and cultural appropriation inherited from vaudeville to continue, what had emerged within the confines of the virtual world—torrent libraries, file sharing sites, personal blogs, forums and chat rooms—collectively could be thought of as a sort of digital Congo Square.
 The response from the United States Department of Homeland Security, alongside other policing efforts, was to raid the safe houses of free exchange and try and put an end to it all through intimidation.